 The points of all participating clubs are totalled and then divided by the number of clubs who started the season in UEFA competitions, to calculate the association club coefficient average.

-As the UEFA competitions are in the quarter-finals here is the coefficients rank as of 23:12 BST 18 April.
-(UEFA)
+With the UEFA competitions now in the semi-finals, here is the coefficients rank as of 09:00 BST on 2 May.

 UEFA coefficient rankings* (teams remaining)